 We strongly suggest that you take English 310/English 3050 early in your program and that you take English 494/English 4910 at the end of your program.

 The portfolio is a collection of artifacts that demonstrates subject area competency in four domains:

 - Composition and Rhetoric

 - Communications: Speech, Media, and Creative Performance

 We hope that you will become more conscious of how your professors teach, as well as understand what they teach.
 To that end, we suggest that you keep all of your class notes.
 Organize them in any way that makes sense to you (by author, text, historical period, etc.).
-Note when professors give assignments and class activities that are particularly effective.
+Note class assignments and activities that are particularly effective.
 Note the ways in which the professor is modeling pedagogy for you.
 What works very well?
 What could you adapt to your own teaching style?
 What could be better?
 How and why?